Shabonkerz/calculator/README.md

 ### What is left to do:

+* Have it work with keyboard input.
+(Shouldn't take but an hour tops?)
 * AC/C button.
 Currently, it performs and "all clear" upon press.
 * Add unit tests/integration tests.
 * Find a way to integrate eslint in ember.
 I attempted such with Ember 1.13.8 and hit a brick wall since jshint was more tightly coupled with Ember than thought.
 Will revisit with Ember 2.4+ as time allows.